ooni/ooni.org/content/post/mining-ooni-data.md

 The measureement is also processed by the [fastpath] and made immediately available on OONI Explorer.
 See the "receive_measurement" function in the probe_services.py file in the API codebase for details.

+Specifications of the raw measurement data can be found inside of the [ooni/spec](https://github.com/ooni/spec) repository.

-## Files paths in the S3 bucket in JSONL format
+## File paths in the S3 bucket in JSONL format

 Contains a JSON document for each measurement, separated by newline and compressed, for easy processing.
 The path structure allows to easily select, identify and download data based on the researcher's needs.

-In the path templates `cc` is an uppercase 2 letter country code, `testname` is a test name where underscores are removed `timestamp` is a `YYYYMMDD` timestamp
+In the path template:
+- `cc` is an uppercase [2 letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
+- `testname` is a test name where underscores are removed
+- `timestamp` is a `YYYYMMDD` timestamp
-`name` is a unique filename.
+- `name` is a unique filename

 ### Compressed JSONL from measurements before 20201021